Helsinginkatu: Light traffic

 There are asphalt-paved sidewalks on the boulevard part of Helsinginkatu.
 To the west from the intersection between Helsinginkatu and Kaarlenkatu the outer lane of the sidewalk on both sides has been separated as a bicycle lane, which is paved up to the Kirstinkatu intersection with red asphalt.
 The pedestrian lane is separated from the bicycle lane with stones or with a white line.
 Near the railway bridge there is a light traffic bridge over Helsinginkatu from the city centre to Pasila, which is connected to the Helsinginkatu sidewalks with two ramps and two stairways.
 To the west of the railway bridge the northern sidewalk of Helsinginkatu separates into its own light traffic lane, which reconnects to the street to the west of the Winter Garden.
 The southern sidewalk of Helsinginkatu connects to the avenue going around Töölönlahti immediately to the west of the railway track.
 At Töölönlahti, the bicycle lane is paved with red asphalt.
 At Mäntymäki, the Töölönlahti light traffic lane and the southern sidewalk of Helsinginkatu intersect each other.

-Public transport

-The Helsinki tram lines 1 (Eira - Käpylä) and 8 (Jätkäsaari - Arabianranta) travel along Helsinginkatu.
-Additionally, there are short runs on Helsinginkatu by the lines 3 (between Kaarlenkatu and Läntinen Brahenkatu) and 9 (between Kaarlenkatu and Fleminginkatu).
-Many other Helsinki tram lines travel either via the western end of Helsinginkatu along Mannerheimintie or via its eastern end along Hämeentie.

-The tram stops Ooppera, Kaupunginpuutarha, Linnanmäki, Urheilutalo and Helsinginkatu are on Helsinginkatu from west to east.
-All tram stops are elevated and paved with concrete.
-From the eastern end of the street there is access to the Sörnäinen metro station from both sides of the street.
-There is bus traffic on Helsinginkatu between the intersection of the Sörnäinen curve and Läntinen Brahenkatu and the intersections of Sturenkatu and Mannerheimintie.
-There are taxi stations opposite Harjutori, in front of Ebeneser and at Brahenkenttä.